isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_QGIS.md

 1. Create a new QGIS project file;

-2. Add the provided gds Boundary (GeoPackage format, CRS: ETRS89 / Portugal TM06, EPSG: 3763) to the map.
-In this case, it is not important to convert to file geodatabase format.
+2. Add the provided gds `Boundary` (GeoPackage format, CRS: ETRS89 / Portugal TM06, EPSG: 3763) to the map.

 3. Add XYZ Tyles - Google Satellite or Bing as the background (recall Ex02 on how to do it).
 If there is no internet access, add the ISA.tif file provided